-In February 2018, the government announced the "Steels and Steel Products Order 2018", and the standard for steel and steel products until then was integrated into this order.
+In February 2018, the Indian government announced the "Steels and Steel Products Order 2018", and the standard for steel and steel products until then was integrated into this order.
 In June of the same year, the Indian government added 16 new standards, including wire rods and structural steel materials, to the "Steel and Steel Products Order 2018", which came into effect on December 18, 2018.
 In August 2018, an official gazette was announced to integrate "Stainless Steel Product Order 2016" into "Steel and Steel Product Order 2018" and it came into effect on the same day.

-In August, 2018, the Indian Government announced a circular for the request of non-applicable grades of technical standards.
+In August, 2018, the Indian government announced a circular for the request for exclusion from the products that are subject to technical standards.
 Manufacturers have to submit their product information in the said application form and submit it to the Indian government and then it is determined by deliberation at the Technical Review Committee whether or not the products are subject to technical standards.
-There are two ways of judgement: Exemption and Clarification.
-India's Ministry of Steel and Iron explained that Exemption is to allow to exclude products from scope of technical standards, but it is necessary to obtain the IS Standard within the grace period because the period and quantity is limited.
+There are two categories of judgment: Exemption and Clarification.
+India's Ministry of Steel and Iron explained that Exemption is to allow to exclude products from scope of technical standards, but it is necessary to obtain the IS Standard within the grace period because the exemption period and quantity is limited.
 On the other hand, Clarification is to determine that products are not subject to technical standards and there are no particular time and quantity restrictions.

-Japan needs to continue to pay attention to the management of the system and have bilateral dialogues.
+Japan needs to continue to pay attention to the operation of the system and have bilateral discussion.